hbr/alba-lang-description/docs/pseudo_inductive.md

     x = c

+provided that equality for the type is not a ghost function.

 If the constructor has arguments and there exist arguments `a1`, `a2`, ... such that `x = c(a1,a2,...)`, then `x` might have been constructed by the